SpaceNetLab/StarPerf_Simulator/README.md

 # Contributors Are More Than Welcome

-Wanna to join the construction of "NewSpace" constellations and networks?
+Wanna join the construction of "NewSpace" constellations and networks?
 Awesome!
 This project follows the [Github contribution work flow.](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/github-flow) Submissions can fork and use a Github pull request to get merged into this code base.

 Ways to help are listed as follows.